starsite/FileMaker-Swift/README.md

-_I'll be updating this repo for the v18 Data API (and Swift 5) once released_
+_I'll be updating this for the v18 Data API and Swift 5 in the not too distant future_

 # SwiftFM
 SwiftFM is a service class for working with the FileMaker Data API.
 Swift 4.2+ and Xcode 9.4+ required.